johnsonandjohnson/Bodiless-JS/packages/bodiless-table/README.md

 ## Content Editor Details

-Bodiless-JS allows you to insert two types of tables.
+Bodiless-JS allows you to insert two default styles of table.
 One type has headers in the top row, and other type has headers in a side column.
+Designers can create other styles if needed.

 ### Place a Table